Michael-Santos/unturnedServer/README.md

 - Installs required libs on Ubuntu
 - Creates a folder `SteamCMD` for steam
-- Creates a folder `unturned` for Unturned installation
+- Creates a folder `unturned` for Unturned game

 # Scripts
 - installServer.sh - Installs the server as explained on last section